Australian Indigenous Law Review

 The above search takes you to the AustLII database, or alternatively you can browse AILR content on Informit and HeinOnline.

-Note: Informit and HeinOnline have current issues available immediately whilst AustLII currently has a 12 month or longer time lag.
+Note: Informit and HeinOnline have current content available immediately while AustLII currently has a 12-month or longer time lag.

-The AILR is currently welcoming submissions to be considered for inclusion in both general and thematic issues.
-Submissions for the general issue can be on any legal topic of special relevance to Indigenous peoples, in Australia and around the world.
+The AILR is currently welcoming submissions to be considered for inclusion in upcoming issues.
+Submissions can be on any legal topic of special relevance to Indigenous peoples, in Australia and around the world.

 To read about how you can contribute to this publication please refer to our contribution page.

 A 12-month subscription to the AILR for two issues is $230.00 for Australian subscribers and $260 for international subscribers (this includes GST).
 To subscribe using our secure online form please click here.